-As a result of further analysis of the cause in view of such circumstances, an issue with was identified with the operations management environment.
-Specifically, despite the fact that the firm had undergone repeated mergers, the headquarters organization remained vulnerable, the regional offices that had been established by separate entities were permitted to administer business in their own ways, resulting in hardly any personnel interaction taking place.
+Further investigations into the root cause determined that it lay in the operations management environment.
+More specifically, the audit firm had undergone repeated mergers but the headquarters organization remained fragile and the regional offices established by separate entities were permitted to run their businesses in their own ways, with hardly any exchanges of personnel taking place.